rikhuijzer/blog/posts/bubble.md

 Here, you can see that the price of Microsoft went up by **1000%** from 1995 to 1999.
 Then, the dot-com bubble burst and the price halved in one year.
-Around 2007, a similar increase and subsequent sharp decrease is visible.
+Around 2007, a similar increase and decrease happened.
-From January 2008 to February 2009, the price halved.
 Both these crises were considered big financial crises and resulted in many people losing their income.
 Now, compare the price in 2013 to the price today.
 Again, we see a **1000%** increase.